 What is an assault rifle?

-The basics of an assault rifle are the following:
+The basics differences between an assault weapon and a hunting rifle are the following:

 - Is it black plastic or wood.
 (Collapsable stock is a bonus)

 - Handles : pistol grips and front grips make it more maneuverable in tight quarters